 DAD.CEO: Being a leader in the financial world, can you give us 5 tips that a father should be teaching his children on finance/money so they may have a chance to succeed in life?

 1. Save constantly and leverage the power of compounding interest/returns over time

 2. Realize that you can’t buy or acquire everything you may want in life.
 Differentiate between needing something versus just desiring it

 3. Diversify your investments and beware of something that is too good to be true

 4. Pay attention to detail

-5. Never accumulate credit card or other forms of expensive debt.
+5. Never accumulate credit cards or other forms of expensive debt.

-What were some of your victories as a dad and what would you have done differently on certain more challenging situations?
+DAD.CEO: What were some of your victories as a dad and what would you have done differently in certain more challenging situations?

-Steven: My best victory as a dad was seeing my children succeed, on their own.
+Steven Fisher: My best victory as a dad was seeing my children succeed, on their own.
 I enjoyed working with them during their school years as a coach, but that did not mean providing them all the answers (even if, depending on the questions, I knew them in the first place).
-Challenging situations always pop up, that’s life, so I tried to keep my thoughts balanced, not overreact and offer rational and appropriate advice.
+Challenging situations always pop up, that’s life, so I tried to keep my thoughts balanced, not overreact, and offer rational and appropriate advice.

 "The parent provides a large blank canvas and (lots of!) beautiful paints and materials to his children and watches them create their own art."